WULT

 WULT (1540 AM) is a Spanish CHR formatted broadcast radio station licensed to Sandston, Virginia and serving the Richmond, Virginia area.
 WULT is owned and operated by Mike Mazursky, through licensee Mobile Radio Partners, Inc.

-The station currently focuses on playing a variety of popular Spanish musical artists and genres ranging from reggae to cumbia and everything in between.
-Together with the sister station, WULT and WBTL can be reached via phone at (804)741-8946.
-WULT primarily focuses on playing a variety of music for the local Spanish community to enjoy rather than focusing on one specific genre within the Spanish music community.
-This station offers a variety of voices as well as live giveaways and various programming opportunities to engage listeners.

 History

+On November 9, 2015, the then-WREJ went silent.
+Its previous black gospel format moved to sister station WLEE (990 AM), replacing news/talk.
+On February 4, 2016, WREJ swapped call signs with its sister station, assuming the WLEE call sign.
+The station changed its call sign to WONA on March 15, 2016.
+Effective June 28, 2016, Davidson Media Group donated WONA to the Delmarva Educational Association.
-On October 17, 2017, World Media Broadcast Company finalized the sale of the then-WCLM to Mobile Radio Partners, Inc., at a price of $75,000.
-The station changed their call letters to WUWN on the same day.
-On November 6, 2017, WUWN changed their format to rhythmic oldies, branded as "U Win Radio".

-On March 14, 2018, WUWN changed format from rhythmic oldies to a hybrid of oldies and adult contemporary, branded as "Boomtown Radio".
-The playlist features music from the 60s to the 90s.
+On October 31, 2017, Mobile Radio Partners, Inc. finalized the purchase of WONA from Delmarva Educational Association, at a price of $25,000.
+They changed the station's call sign to WBTL on the same day.
+On November 6, 2017, WBTL returned to the air with rhythmic oldies, branded as "U Win Radio" and simulcasting with WUWN (1450 AM).
+On March 14, 2018, WBTL and WUWN changed formats to oldies, branded as "Boomtown Radio".

-The station changed its call sign to WBTL on August 27, 2018, and then to WULT on September 11, 2018.
-It switched to Spanish music as Ultra Richmond on the same day, breaking the simulcast with WBTL.
-WBTL continued to run the hybrid oldies format as Boomtown Richmond.
+WBTL changed its call sign to WULT on August 27, 2018.
+The station also moved its community of license from Richmond to Sandston.
+WULT switched to Spanish music as Ultra Richmond on the same day, breaking the simulcast with WUWN.
+WUWN picked up the WBTL call sign and continued to run the hybrid oldies format as Boomtown Richmond.